patrick-guy-rodies/start-stop-aks/README.md

 # start-stop-aks
-Start and Stop AKS cluster using Azure functionality Stop and Start an Azure Kubernetes Service (AKS) cluster (preview) 09/24/2020
+Start and Stop AKS cluster using Azure functionality Stop and Start an Azure Kubernetes Service (AKS) cluster (preview)
-4 minutes to read

 Your AKS workloads may not need to run continuously, for example a development cluster that is used only during business hours.
 This leads to times where your Azure Kubernetes Service (AKS) cluster might be idle, running no more than the system components.
 You can reduce the cluster footprint by scaling all the User node pools to 0, but your System pool is still required to run the system components while the cluster is running.
 To optimize your costs further during these periods, you can completely turn off (stop) your cluster.
 This action will stop your control plane and agent nodes altogether, allowing you to save on all the compute costs, while maintaining all your objects and cluster state stored for when you start it again.
 You can then pick up right where you left of after a weekend or to have your cluster running only while you run your batch jobs.

- Important
+ #### Important

 AKS preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 AKS preview features aren't available in Azure Government or Azure China 21Vianet clouds.
-For more information, see the following support articles:

-AKS support policies
-Azure support FAQ
-Before you begin
-This article assumes that you have an existing AKS cluster.
-If you need an AKS cluster, see the AKS quickstart using the Azure CLI or using the Azure portal.

-Limitations
+#### Limitations
 When using the cluster start/stop feature, the following restrictions apply:

 This feature is only supported for Virtual Machine Scale Sets backed clusters.